20220856/RR-20220856.github.io/Technical-Support/Notes/Network-Protocols.md

 #### ETHERNET - 802.3

 ### OSI (Open Systems Interconnection) Model
-The OSI model is used as a template to show which protocols are used for sending information from one device to another.
-It shows which protocols are used by each level
+The OSI model is used as a template to show which protocols are used for sending information from one device to another, and the processes utilised by the different levels

 There are 7 layers within the OSI model;
-7. Application
+1. Physical

-6. Presentation
+2. Data Link

-5. Session
+3. Network
 4. Transport

-3. Network
+5. Session

-2. Data Link
+6. Presentation

-1. Physical
+7. Application

 Information added on the source end by a level in the OSI model will be removed on the receiving end by the same corresponding level.